 You are only protected by the Act if your trade secret meets the following conditions:

 - Your trade secret should really be a secret.
-It does not consist of information that is broadly known or easy to find.
+It does not consist of information that is broadly known or easy to find, or otherwise publicly accessible.

 - Your trade secret should have value.
 The information is valuable because of its secrecy.
 For example, the production process of a certain kind of paint or recipes for food or drinks.

 - You must have taken precautions to keep the information secret.
-You can store your information in a digital safe, such as the i-DEPOT from the Benelux Office for Intellectual Property (BOIP).
+For example, you can store your information in a digital safe, such as the i-DEPOT from the Benelux Office for Intellectual Property (BOIP).

 What to do in case of a breach?